ZenHatesCoding/SSB_SCM_model/README.md

 This repo contains numerical models which simulate

-a) the transmission performance
+1. the transmission performance
-b) the power consumption (mainly the DSP part based on computational complexities of algorithm)
+2. the power consumption (mainly the DSP part based on computational complexities of algorithm)

 of different versions of SSB/VSB self-coherent systems